VincentBounce/WindowsContextMenuTools/README.md

 Lists folders/files contained in any folder, and copy the list to the Clipboard.

-💿 To install this tool separately, just run `List-in-Clipboard.reg`
+💿 To install this tool separately, just run `List-in-Clipboard.reg`.
+To install bundle it's  [here](#⚙-Install-all-tools).

 ## ![notepad-icon] List files in Notepad